The Second Chance Club

 Trish kept her eyes to the floor.

-The man smiled, “…And to think you had the balls to steal MY CARDS!!
-And then come HERE!!
-To MY ISLAND!!
+The man smiled and then his eyes went dark. “…And to think you had the balls to steal my cards!
+And then come here!
+To my island!
 And think that I wouldn’t find you.
 I’ve been watching the three of you since you got on the plane.
 I watched as you were separated with each other, I saw you two fucking on the beach when you thought no one was looking.
 It brought back some good memories.”
 He turned to me, “How was she?
 Good?
 Personally, I thought she was a little sloppy.
-But I guess you get what you pay for right?
+But I guess you get what you pay for, right?
 Can’t expect street trash like that to have any class.”